-St. Charles Cub Scout Phoenix Hansen didn’t mind the chilly temperatures the night of Nov.
-27 as he and his fellow scouts on the Cub Scout Pack 260 float waved to the throngs of people watching the Electric Christmas Parade.
+St. Charles Cub Scout Phoenix Hansen didn’t mind the chilly temperatures Saturday night as he and his fellow scouts on Cub Scout Pack 260′s float waved to the throngs of people watching the Electric Christmas Parade.

 Hansen had last appeared in the parade in 2019 after last year’s parade was dropped because of the pandemic.

-“It was a little cold, but I think it was pretty fun,” the 11-year-old said.
+“It was a little cold but I think it was pretty fun,” said the 11-year-old.
 “It was worth the wait.”

-Downtown St. Charles was lined with people welcoming the return of the annual holiday parade.
+Downtown St. Charles was lined with people Saturday night welcoming the return of the annual holiday parade.
 The parade was the capstone in the two-day Holiday Homecoming organized by the St. Charles Business Alliance.

 He had nothing but rave reviews for the parade.